E-scooter lighting and signalling engineering

 In the article «E-scooter lighting and signaling» we described the types of lighting hardware (front headlamp 300–2000 lm, taillight, brake lamp, turn signals, retroreflectors) and the regulatory minimum (Germany’s eKFV § 5, the European EN 17128).
 In «Night riding on an e-scooter» — the behavioural side of visibility (biomotion configuration, retinal dark adaptation, conspicuous clothing, route planning).
 This material is an engineering deep-dive into the physics of light itself: why lumens do not describe brightness but candela do; why a headlamp designer doesn’t draw «how much light» but a polar-coordinate map with tolerance zones B50L, 75R, HV; why an LED rated at 1000 lm at 25 °C delivers 600 lm after 30 minutes in a chassis without a heatsink, and 700 lm after 8 000 hours; and why a retroreflector on an ankle is detected 26 times farther than the same retroreflector on fully black clothing.
 This is the seventh engineering-axis deep-dive (after protective-gear engineering, lithium-ion battery engineering, brake-system engineering, motor and controller engineering, suspension engineering, and tire engineering) — adds visual prevention as the active engineering subsystem: a helmet works only after an impact, a brake only once the rider has seen the threat, but lighting works before danger becomes actionable, because it secures conspicuity hundreds of metres before any possible contact zone.

 Prerequisite — understanding the types of lighting fixtures, riding behaviour in the dark, and keeping distance in fog and reduced visibility.
+And if this physics interests you less than the concrete everyday takeaways — how to actually be seen in traffic and what is worth wearing — those are gathered in the companion piece on being seen: e-scooter lights and conspicuity in practice.

 1. Why photometry is a distinct discipline, not «radiometry with a prefix»